Dombrowski wins his 1st stage, De Marchi takes Giro lead - WHIZ News

 It was the 29-year-old Dombrowski’s first pro win outside of the United States.

-De Marchi moved into the overall lead ahead of Filippo Ganna.
-He has a 22-second advantage over Dombrowski and 42 seconds over third-place Louis Vervaeke.
+De Marchi took over the lead from Filippo Ganna, who had led the the Giro since winning the time trial that opened the race on Saturday.
+The 34-year-old De Marchi has a 22-second advantage over Dombrowski and 42 seconds over third-place Louis Vervaeke.

-Ganna had led the Giro since winning the time trial that opened the race on Saturday.
+“I started thinking about taking the Maglia Rosa (pink jersey) two days ago but I didn’t tell anybody,” De Marchi said.
+“Today it was about finding the right move.
+I knew it would be tricky at the start.
+A bit of luck helped and here we are.

+“I’m lost for words.
+The Maglia Rosa is the childhood dream of every cyclist, especially for an Italian.”

 João Almeida was one of the favorites to win the Giro after leading the race for 15 days last year but his chances are all but over after losing more than four minutes on Tuesday.